 Families usually do better here when they keep the process structured.

-- Start with the part of Fullerton that matches the actual weekday route.
+- Start with the Fullerton ZIP zone that matches the actual weekday route.

 - Separate preschool-first options from full-day coverage needs immediately.